hhayeoun/24GameModeling/README.txt

 We are running the pred TransitionStates (with the correct order for how our preds should be called) for two states (unsolved & solved), two operator & number stack for both states and 7 numbervalues (four original values, 3 values from the manipulation of each value with each other, and one total value)

-What are you trying to model?
-Include a brief description that would give someone unfamiliar with the topic a basic understanding of your goal.
-Give an overview of your model design choices, what checks or run statements you wrote, and what we should expect to see from an instance produced by the Sterling visualizer.
-How should we look at and interpret an instance created by your spec?
-Did you create a custom visualization, or did you use the default?
-At a high level, what do each of your sigs and preds represent in the context of the model?
-Justify the purpose for their existence and how they fit together.
-In addition to the README be sure to document your model and test files.